-The Ministry for Digital Transformation and Public Service opens a new call for grants for Sectoral Data Spaces, endowed with 75 million euros
+The Ministry for Digital Transformation and the Public Service opens a new call for grants for Sectoral Data Spaces, endowed with 75 million euros

 30/12/2024